What is Video Streaming: System Requirements Comparison

 However, the SD, HD, 4K, and Pro versions of vMix each support up to 1000 total inputs, including cameras or NDI devices.
 That should be more than enough for even the most complex live presentation.

-With OBS Studio, Streamlabs OBS, and Wirecast, there are no limitations from their software in regards to how many sources you can connect.
+With OBS Studio, Streamlabs OBS, and Wirecast, there are no limitations regarding how many sources you can connect.
 With Streamlabs vs OBS or Wirecast vs OBS, things are equal when it comes to multi-source streaming capabilities for these live streaming software options.

 Multi-Bitrate Streaming